Prof Andrew J Roe - Research Interests

 I carried out a BBSRC-CASE studentship in the laboratory of Prof Ian Booth (University of Aberdeen) focused on understanding the physiology and biochemistry involved in E. coli response to acid stress.
 This led onto a Wellcome Trust research position in which I investigated the expression of the two-component potassium transport system, Kdp.
 I then joined Professor David Gallys DEFRA funded group at University of Edinburgh studying the regulation of type three secretion systems (T3SS) in E.coli O157:H7 which was a good opportunity to gain greater experience in molecular biology and work on this important pathogen.
-I now collaborate closely with Prof. Gallys group and the Moredun Research Institute (Professor David Smith) to enable the cellular and veterinary aspects of this disease to also be addressed.
+After several years of postdoctoral experience, I started my own group in Glasgow in December 2007.

-My work investigates the function and regulation of virulence factors produced by E. coli O157 (see Figure 1).
+My work investigates the function and regulation of virulence factors produced by E. coli.
 A range of molecular techniques are employed to understand when and how virulence factors are expressed.
 These include gene fusions to green fluorescent protein (GFP), trancriptome analysis (RNA-seq) and a range of other omic analyses including metabolomics and proteomics.
-An important aspect of my work is trying to understand how bacteria co-ordinate the expression of multiple virulence factors not only globally but also at the single cell level.
-This work is coupled to techniques that mimic appropriate interactions in the host.
+An important aspect of my work is trying to understand how bacteria co-ordinate the expression of multiple virulence factors to achieve success in the host.
 For example the roles of specific transcirption factors, such as YhaJ (Figure 1) in different pathotypes has been dissected using ChIP-seq.

 Figure 1: A model for regulatory adaptation and transcription factor recycling in pathogens The regulatory protein YhaJ is highly conserved in all E. coli and has been tailored to suit the lifestyles of individual pathotypes of E. coli that colonise distinct niches in the host.